yxdy1990/SmartControl/README.md

 # SmartControl
-My First Android App, about everything.
+My first Android app, about everything I will learn.